maantje/charts/README.md

-> [!WARNING]
-> This library is under active development.
-The API is unstable and subject to change.
-Use at your own risk.

 # Charts - SVG Chart Rendering

 **Charts** is a zero-dependency PHP library for generating SVG charts.
 It enables easy creation of SVG-based charts directly from PHP, with no additional dependencies required.